sugarlabs/musicblocks/guide/README.md

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/graphics2.png'</img>

 Turtle graphics can be combined with the music blocks.
-By placing graphics blocks, e.g., Forward and Right, inside of Note blocks, the graphics stay in sync with the music.
+By placing graphics blocks, e.g., *Forward* and *Right*, inside of *Note* blocks, the graphics stay in sync with the music.
 In this example, the turtle moves forward each time a quarter note is played.
 It turns right during the eighth note.
 The pitch is raised by one half step, the pen size decreases, and the pen color increases at each step in the inner repeat loop.

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/graphics3.svg'</img>

-In this example, the graphics are synchronized to the music by placing the graphics commands inside of note blocks.
+In this example, the graphics are synchronized to the music by placing the graphics commands inside of *Note* blocks.

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/fibonacci3.svg'</img>

-In this example, because the computation and graphics are more complex, a Free-time block is used to decouple the graphics from the master clock.
+In this example, because the computation and graphics are more complex, a *Free-time* block is used to decouple the graphics from the master clock.

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/graphics4.png'</img>